What is this? A genius-level DIY game arcade that will make you start hoarding cardboard boxes

 Awesome element: The brilliance of the Fun Pass — a representation of a child’s game-play dreams, and a shrewd business move all in one.

 What’s the story?
 Caine Monroy is a nine year old with a passion for carnival-style games so deep that he built his own arcade using the resources around him: cardboard boxes from his dad’s used auto parts business.
 Set in a tougher part of Los Angeles, his fully-operational/fully-adorable arcade got no customers until the day Nirvan Mullick stopped by while looking for a car part and spotted the genius that this kid radiates.
 Nirvan subsequently produced a 10 minute documentary about Caine and his arcade, and built a website to help raise funds for Caine’s college tuition fund.
 A very warmly told tale, the story made the news on every major outlet by the end fo the week it was launched.
-I highly recommend you watch his video if you haven’t yet.
+I highly recommend you watch his video if you haven’t yet seen it.

 The scenes in the video looked familiar to me, and for good reason — it turns out that Caine’s Arcade is seven miles from where I live, on a street I’ve cut through various times as a shortcut to Union Station.
 The arcade is only open on the weekends (don’t forget, Caine is in school), so I headed there on the Saturday after the film was released.
 Here are my photos and notes from that experience.